TRotK/CarND-LaneLines/writeup.md

 * RANSAC is an iterative algorithm, and therefore is potentially inefficient.

 * The real-world pavement could be even more challenging than what happens in the video challenge.mp4, such as a ruleless break in cement concrete pavement.
-The current pipeline is using slope which could fail on vertical breaks.
+The current pipeline is using slope filtering which could fail on vertical breaks.

 ### 3. Suggest possible improvements to your pipeline